 - If you have used the tulip style muffin wrappers I strongly suggest leaving them to cool completely in the muffin tin.
 Because, I find doing so prevents them from unwrapping themselves, as can be the case if removed whilst hot.

 - Regular muffin cases can be removed after cooling for 10 minutes in the tin.
 Place on a cooling rack.

 These delightful Spiced Pumpkin Walnut Muffins are their best served warm.
 One of the benefits of using tulip style wrappers is that they unfold to create the perfect napkin, to hold and enjoy the experience of eating a muffin.

 Pulled apart or bitten straight into, these muffins are all that is good about Autumn, wrapped up in an edible parcel.
 Also golden in colour, they imitate the autumnal palette, crunchy walnuts akin to walking through fallen leaves.
 Warm spices and tender crumb resemble falling into a big sofa near an open fire, after a crisp afternoon walk.

 If you have enjoyed this recipe for Spiced Pumpkin Walnut Muffins you may also enjoy these:

 Baking these Spiced Pumpkin Walnut Muffins releases the aroma of the pumpkin spice mix within, creating a welcoming ambiance in the home.
 When visitors arrive, or the postman knocks on the front door, I want them to feel welcome.
 Nurtured by the warmth of our home and good food, they leave contented and comforted.

 While baking, making and creating in the kitchen, my aim is to convey love, acceptance and warmth through food.
-Sharing the food made, is an extension of home and all it represents.
-Meeting another’s needs on both a physical and emotional level, whilst sharing time and companionship over a coffee and a home baked treat shows, food really can be so much more than fuel.
+Since sharing the food made, is an extension of home and all it represents.
+Because, meeting another’s needs on both a physical and emotional level, while sharing time and companionship over a coffee and a home baked treat, shows food really can be so much more than fuel.